karuppiah7890/blog/content/posts/how-basic-email-tracking-works.md

 Treat the above link as more of a GET API link than a real image source, though you can serve some real images too, like your logo AND also track the email opening

+GitHub actually uses this kind of tracking as part of their email notifications.
+So, when you open a GitHub notification email, GitHub uses an `img` tag and captures the information that you have opened this email.
+So, when you go to GitHub, under your notifications, the email notification that you opened, it shows that the notification is read / marked as read.
+This way, you don't have to separately go to GitHub to mark a notification as read if you have already opened the email regarding it.

 Tracking email opening is a bit hacky like that, using `img` tag and all.
 But the idea behind capturing clicking of links is pretty straightforward.
 This is a technique that Google and many others have been following till date.
 The idea is similar to that of a URL link shortener, like bit.ly links.
 The idea is - " redirection ".
 So, whatever link you want to put, don't put a direct link to the webpage.
 Instead, put a unique link which redirects the users to that direct link.
 While redirecting the system will also capture the link click as part of the API.

 For example